Roqay/roqay-react-native-common-components/docs/ImagePlaceholder.md

 ### placeholder

 Type: `number` - opaque type returned by something like `require('./image.jpg')`
+The non `.svg` image to display while loading and in case of error.

+### vectorPlaceholder

+Type: `number` - opaque type returned by something like `require('./image.svg')`
-The image to display while loading and in case of error.
+The `.svg` image to display while loading and in case of error.

 ### resizeMode